tinybirdco/copy-live-coding/README.md

 ```

 Lastly we can create a new query calling the latest snapshot —or a lambda architecture like, calling the latest snapshot and deduplicating as well the rows that changed from the latest snapshot until now— and see the differences in performance.

+[^1]: Although we use mostly use the API in this example, we have included some [CLI](https://www.tinybird.co/docs/cli.html) commands for convenience.
+[Check Getting started with the CLI](https://www.tinybird.co/docs/quick-start-cli.html) in case you're not yet familiar with it.